flozz/rivalcfg/README.rst

     * Support of the Rival 95 PC Bang
     * Support of the Rival 100 PC Bang
     * Support of the Rival 100 (Dell China)
-    * Support of the Rival 100 Dota 2 Edition (retail version)
     * Support of the Rival 600 Dota 2 Edition
     * Support of the Rival 106 (#84, @SethDusek)